Tim Stimson

 For the last 30 years Tim has been a freelance cultural/art historian, specialising in 17th and 19th century art and society.
 Tim has recently completed a second lecture tour of Australia.

-Tim now lectures for Cambridge University, the WEA, The Arts Society (previously known as NADFAS) and The Art Fund, and presents residential study courses in Britain and Europe.
+Tim has lectured for Cambridge University, the WEA, The Arts Society (previously known as NADFAS) and The Art Fund, and presents residential study courses in Britain and Europe.

-NEW ONLINE COURSES FOR SPRING and SUMMER 2021!
+NEW ONLINE & LIVE COURSES FOR AUTUMN 2023!

 Our INSIGHTS mini-series, and monthly one hour lectures have been very successful, and here is some of the feedback we have received from participants -